A Scaled-down Bipropellant Engine

 The injector followed an iterative design and test process.
 A pintle injector design was chosen.

 A thick Copper combustion chamber with milled vertical cooling channels, reinforced with a Stainless Steel outer jacket.

 A cooling system to protect the copper wall cycled water through a distribution ring and cooling jacket to simulate regenerative IPA cooling.

 Bigger isn’t always Better

 White Dwarf has been designed to test the regenerative cooling system for White Giant.
-For simplicity, water has been used as the coolant in the scaled test, instead of IPA as in White Giant.
-Crucial information from the hot fire tests, such as temperatures, injector flow and ignition characteristics will feed directly into White Giant’s design cycle.
+For simplicity, water has been used as the coolant in the scaled test.
+Crucial information from the hot fire tests, such as temperatures, injector flow and ignition characteristics fed directly into White Giant’s design cycle.

-Cold flow testing to determine the optimal injector geometry is scheduled for late October to early November 2021.
-Results will be used to choose between showerhead, pintle and impinging jet injector design, as well as to validate pressure drops across the injector.
-The tests will also provide vital data to which Octopus, CUSF’s analytical injector model, can be compared to.
+Cold flow testing to determine the optimal injector geometry were completed.
+Results were used to choose between showerhead, pintle and impinging jet injector designs, as well as to validate pressure drops across the injector.
+The tests also provided vital data to which Octopus, CUSF’s analytical injector model, can be compared to.